Nickhunt2243/lambda-calculus-interpreter/README.md

 ## Parser

-The parser performs syntactic analysis — consuming the token stream and constructing an abstract syntax tree that represents the grammatical structure of the program.
+The parser performs syntactic analysis; consuming the token stream and constructing an abstract syntax tree that represents the grammatical structure of the program.